 The ultimate challenge of gathering effective feedback is to make the survey comprehensive while also being concise.
 Client Savvy has distilled the typically asked survey questions to a total of seven.
 For only seven questions to cover a wide gamut of client service issues, the surveys divide topics covered into two main categories: Deliverables and Relationships.
 “Deliverables” inventory the client’s perceptions of WHAT the firm produced.
 “Relationships” questions collect feedback on HOW the firm’s process worked.
 Deliverable questions focus on product while relationship questions focus on process.

-The key factors regarding the Deliverables include how well the firm’s products:
+The key factors regarding the Deliverables include how well the firm’s products and solutions:

 - Attended to the Schedule goals